erklyn/erklyn/README.md

 /----------------------------ENGLISH---------------------------/
- Hi I'm Utku I'm from Turkey , I am a Computer Engineering student I see myself as a iOS developer but I developed with React and Node , I am trying to become a better developer and hopefully make something or be a part of something that I am proud of.
+ Hi I'm Utku I'm from Turkey , I am a Computer Engineering student I see myself as a iOS developer but I have developed apps with React and Node , I am trying to become a better developer and hopefully make or be a part of something that I am proud of.

  Recently I am trying to get better in Backend development with node.js